-This animal is a rather strange one in this list.
+This animal is a rather strange one on this list.
 Actually, its normal lifespan is not so long at all.
-At normal circumstances, the Sleeping Chironomid will live for around … ().
-But, this species can live within extreme environments.
+Under normal circumstances, the Sleeping Chironomid will live for around 1 to 7 days (and have around 2 months of development before becoming an adult).
+But, this species can live in extreme environments.

-This phenomenon is so unique that scientists did a lot of research onto the environment tolerance of this animal.
+This phenomenon is so unique that scientists did a lot of research on the environmental tolerance of this animal.
 They looked at the survival of this species under different extreme environments.
 The results are astounding: